Can’t find the best name for your pig? Then read our epic list of 60+ funny and cute pig names!

 I once met a horse called Smudge who was very depressed and anxious, probably because he’d been given a name more suited to a rabbit than a 1,000 lb equine!

-Despite finding some of these pig names hilarious and others somewhat disturbing, I’m still struggling to find the perfect moniker for my bouncing boar.
+Despite finding some of these pig names funny and others somewhat disturbing, I’m still struggling to find the perfect moniker for my bouncing boar.

 He is a bit of a buffoon, but I don’t want him to aspire to be like Boaris Johnson.
 He’s got some funky maneuvers, but I don’t think Elvis Pigsley reflects his playful side well enough!

-I hope this article has helped you find the perfect name for your pig, but it would seem my journey is far from over.
+I hope this article has helped you find the perfect name for your pig, funny or practical, but it would seem my journey is far from over.

 I’m tempted to go with Hammond, an old German name meaning “home protection,” or, staying with the ham theme, maybe Hamilton, which was the name of a town in my home county of Leicestershire, England.